 This experience completely changed her life and perspective, and Nicole now seeks to integrate her passions for animal and human liberation with permaculture design and wider land use practices.
 Ultimately realizing that how we relate to the land shapes all of our social relations, Nicole’s research interests are now orientated around how we can establish ecologically and socially beneficial systems without exploitation.

-In her accelerated Bachelors Nicole is focusing on developing her family’s smallholding into a permaculture education center and resilient ecosystem.
+In her accelerated Bachelor’s degree, Nicole focused on developing her family’s smallholding into a permaculture education center and resilient ecosystem.
 She has explored her work as an organizer in local community food movements, learning from peasant movements in the Global South about food sovereignty and farmer-to-farmer models of spreading agroecology techniques.
-She is also exploring the liberation permaculture framework and the wider practices of regenerative land use and design, to give her the baseline set of skills she needs to be an effective designer and organizer.
+She explored a liberation permaculture framework and the wider practices of regenerative land use and design, to give her the baseline set of skills she needs to be an effective designer and organizer.

 “I have never felt so liberated in my life until I started with Gaia University and realized that I was completely responsible for my own learning.
 The fact that I can design my pathway completely around my own desires, projects and commitments to changing this world has been the ultimate empowerment.
 No longer does study have to feel like a distraction from everything else I want to do, now I can be supported by a worldwide community to maximize the effectiveness of my work and focus energy on the most important areas of my life.